We have been working on War Poetry, a literary movement that criticized WWI.

 - Research a definition of the philosophy of nihilism.
 How might the Wormsley Common Gang’s actions in the story demonstrate a kind of nihilism?

-Choose a question to write an essay
+Choose a question to write an essay (pair work)

 - The setting for this story is London, nine years after the city survived a series of bombing attacks during WWⅡ.
 How does this setting contribute to the development of the story?